ashmeetsmonga/Sudoku-Solver/README.md

 # Sudoku-Solver
-Solves sudoku using Backtracking
+Solves sudoku using Backtracking.

 # Instructions
-To use, install pygame and run main.py
+To use, install pygame and run main.py.